sot/chandra_time/README.rst

 Convert between various time formats relevant to Chandra.

-Chandra.Time provides a simple interface to the C++ time conversion utility axTime3 (which itself is a wrapper for XTime) written by Arnold Rots.
-Chandra.Time also supports some useful additional time formats.
+chandra_time provides a simple interface to the C++ time conversion utility axTime3 (which itself is a wrapper for XTime) written by Arnold Rots.  chandra_time also supports some useful additional time formats.

 The supported time formats are: